 Top Balanced Funds to Buy for the Long Run

-Balanced funds are mutual funds that invest in more than one asset type, such as stocks and bonds, for a stated objective, such as conservative, moderate or aggressive.
+Balanced funds are mutual funds that invest in assets for a specific risk type, such as conservative, moderate, or aggressive.
 There are dozens of different balanced funds to choose from, including a wide range of actively-managed and passively-managed types.
 The best balanced mutual funds are almost always the kind that investors can hold for years or even decades.

-Top balanced funds will have the most important qualities that you'll find in any other type of mutual fund: Investors should only consider no-load funds with low expense ratios, especially when buying index balanced funds.
-If the funds are actively-managed, higher expenses can be justified, but there are plenty of outstanding balanced funds with active management that have low expenses.
+Top balanced funds will have the most important qualities that you'll find in any other type of mutual fund, so investors should only consider no-load funds with low expense ratios—especially when buying index balanced funds.
+If the funds are actively-managed, higher expense ratios can be justified, but there are plenty of outstanding balanced funds with active management that have low expenses.

 Most balanced funds are categorized according to their respective asset allocation.
 The three primary categories are conservative allocation, moderate allocation, and aggressive allocation.
-Conservative funds typically have an asset allocation of roughly 30% stocks, 50% bonds, and 20% cash.
-Moderate allocation funds commonly have an allocation of about 65% stocks and 35% bonds.
-Aggressive funds will have around 80% stocks and 20% bonds.
+Conservative funds typically have an asset allocation of roughly 30% stocks, 50% bonds, and 20% cash; moderate allocation funds are generally 65% stocks and 35% bonds; aggressive funds will have around 80% stocks and 20% bonds.

-Balanced funds can be used for a variety of investment objectives, tactics and portfolio management purposes.
-Often balanced funds are used as standalone investments for beginning investors wanting to get a good start with diversified mutual funds without having to meet the minimum initial investment amounts for three or four mutual funds.
+Balanced funds can be used for a variety of investment objectives, tactics, and portfolio management purposes.
+They are often used as standalone investments for beginning investors wanting to get a good start with diversified mutual funds without having to meet the minimum initial investment amounts for multiple mutual funds.

 Other investors may use balanced funds as core holdings in a portfolio of funds, where there may be several other funds added for diversity.
 For example, an investor might allocate the largest portion of their portfolio assets to the balanced fund, then build around it with smaller allocations to funds in other categories, such as foreign stock or sectors.